freeCodeCamp/freeCodeCamp/guide/english/html/index.md

 HTML5 Introduces a host of semantic elements.
 Though we discussed HTML helped to provided meaning to our document, it wasn't until HTML5s' introduction of [semantic elements](#) that its' potential was realized.

+HTML can embed programs written in a scripting language such as JavaScript, which affects the behavior and content of web pages.

 ## A simple example of HTML Document

 ```html